murderteeth/rarity-masterwork/README.md

 - S<sub>t</sub> = total score
 - C<sub>s</sub> = the cost of a common version of the item being crafted, priced in silver
+- score = current craft score
 - DC<sub>s</sub> = the difficulty class of the item being crafted (aka, the standard component)
 - DC<sub>m</sub> = the difficulty class of the item's masterwork component (always 20)

-Progress is then computed as the ratio of your total score to the cost of the masterwork item, priced in silver:
+Progress is then computed as the ratio of your total score to the cost of the masterwork item priced in silver:

 ![image](https://user-images.githubusercontent.com/89237203/164949319-35010474-17e8-4bf2-a2c2-010115d76f8e.png)